Programs in Europe, Middle East and Africa

 No, submissions must be made by individuals only.

-How should my one page document be structured?
+How should my 1 page document be structured?

 Purposefully this has been left open for you to be creative – you are not tied to only using words.
-The only rule is that it must fit on one A4 page and should not include hyperlinks.
+The only rule is that, if you submit a document, it must fit on one A4 page and should not include hyperlinks.
+You should also include your name in the document..

 Can I submit an entry for more than one small business?